abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 expectations, fears, hopes, or abilities.
 The thing’s significance is not inherent, it’s merely something the mind has added onto the thing.
 With this realization we can carry out the work we need to do.
-We can fix those railings, dig this hole, cook that food, answer those letters and move that table around those difficult corners in a much more easeful and peaceful way.
+We can fix those railings, dig this hole, cook that food, answer those letters, and move that table around those difficult corners in a much more easeful and peaceful way.
 It’s not the center of the world.
 We can see that it isn’t so personal, so burdensome, or so much about “me” and